The Torrazzo bell tower illuminated at night in Cremona, Italy

 The violin tradition

-Cremona’s luthier tradition produced Antonio Stradivari (1644–1737), Giuseppe Guarneri del Gesù, and the Amati family — makers whose instruments are played by soloists worldwide and valued at millions.
-The Museo del Violino in the Palazzo dell’Arte houses original instruments by Stradivari and Guarneri.
-The city still has around 150 active violin workshops.
+Cremona’s luthier tradition produced Antonio Stradivari (1644–1737), Giuseppe Guarneri del Gesù, and the Amati family — makers whose instruments are played by soloists worldwide and valued at millions of euros.
+The tradition is not merely historical: Cremona still has approximately 150 active violin workshops, concentrated in the streets around Piazza San Domenico.

 Torrone

-Cremona’s torrone (nougat made from honey, egg white, almonds, and hazelnuts) is considered the finest in Italy.
-The Nougat Festival (Festa del Torrone) takes place in November.
+Cremona’s torrone (nougat made from honey, egg white, almonds, and hazelnuts) is considered the finest in Italy, with a tradition dating to the 15th century.
+The Festa del Torrone takes place in November — the city fills with nougat stands, demonstrations, and tastings.
 Year-round, the shops along the pedestrian Via Solferino sell every variation.
+Sperlari (Via Solferino 25, founded 1836) and Vergani are the most established producers.
+A box of Cremonese torrone makes one of the best food souvenirs from Italy.

 Upcoming Events in Cremona